-The work was carried out by two L&NWR employees, working only at weekends and evenings as over-time, whilst volunteers from The Railway Age have landscaped the area in front of the APT and mounted an exhibition onboard.
+The transformation was carried out by two L&NWR employees, working only at weekends and evenings as over-time, whilst volunteers from The Railway Age have landscaped the area in front of the APT and mounted an exhibition on-board.

 For more details see the Virgin Trains Press Release from 8 April 2002.

 Completed repaint by Paul & Steve 15 June 2002.

 Virgin's new Pendolino went to "meet the family" at Crewe today when 390006 Mission Possible drew up alongside the newly-painted, first generation Advanced Passenger Train (APT), now a resident at The Railway Age.

 Over the past few weeks the APT has been refurbished under a sponsorship deal between Virgin Trains and Pete Waterman's London & North Western Railway Company, which has carried out the restoration work on Britain's first tilting train.

 The APT has been exhibited at The Railway Age museum, Crewe since 1988 and can be viewed from passing trains on the West Coast Main Line.
 The exterior condition of the train had seriously deteriorated and, with media interest in the APT gaining momentum during last year's inaugural run of the Pendolino, there was a need to restore the train to its former glory.